THE UNIVERSITY OF LEEDS LADIES’ CLUB

 (d) The Committee members shall be elected annually by members by nomination, and ballot if necessary, at the AGM.
 Each shall serve for up to three years, four retiring annually.

 (e) The Committee shall be empowered to fill by co-option any vacancy among the officers and members which might exist at the beginning of or occur during the session.

-7. (a) An annual subscription shall be determined at the AGM and shall be due during the first term of the Academic session and by 31 January at the latest.
+7. (a) An annual subscription, payable by Club and Associate members, shall be determined at the AGM and shall be due during the first term of the Academic session and by 31 January at the latest.

 (b) Members whose subscriptions are outstanding after 31 January in any session shall be deemed to have ceased to be members.
 They may rejoin at any time at the discretion of the Committee and on payment of the annual subscription.

 (c) New members joining after 1 April and paying the full subscription will not be required to pay again in the following Academic session.

 (d) An additional charge may be made for individual meetings, payable by members and their guests.

 8. (a) An AGM shall be held at the end of each Academic session.
 Where circumstances do not permit the holding of a meeting in person the Committee may make arrangements for the meeting to be held by suitable electronic means.